ials/GB2023/README.md

 # Welcome to the Geomatics for Development - G4D- WS 2018/2019 course

-Here is the outline of the topics, readings, and assignments for our course.
+Here is the outline of the topics, readings, and assignments for this course.

 Please take note that:
 - Readings should be done before the session that they are listed for.